awsdocs/amazon-connect-admin-guide/doc_source/text-to-speech.md

 ## Amazon Polly best sounding voice<a name="amazon-polly-best-sounding-voice"></a>

 Amazon Polly periodically releases improved voices and speaking styles\.
 You can choose to automatically resolve your text\-to\-speech to the most lifelike and natural sounding variant of a voice\.
-For example, if your contact flows use Joanna, Amazon Connect automatically resolves to Joanna’s Conversational speaking style\.
+For example, if your contact flows use Joanna, Amazon Connect automatically resolves to Joanna’s conversational speaking style\.

 **Note**
 If no Neural version is available, Amazon Connect defaults to the standard voice\.